marchellodev/sharik/README.md

 **There is also a cli-only version of Sharik written in Go - [sharic](https://github.com/marchellodev/sharic).**

-It's available for Linux, Windows and MacOS.
+It's available for Linux, Windows, MacOS, or you can use it as a library!

 ## Contributing